alamgirqazi/blog/muftimenk.md

 <p class="message">

 Keep your modesty in check for both women & men.
-The most beautiful are those who don't need validation from people as well as social media
+The most beautiful are those who don't need validation from people as well as social media.
 </p>

 <br>